golioth/developer-training/website/docs/zephyr-training/02_helloworld/compile-hello-world.md

 serial.
 These step will be used constantly in your Zephyr development process.
 Now is a great time to get comfortable with the workflow.

-### Desired outcome(s)
+* **Desired outcome(s)**

-* Understand how to use the `west` metatool to build an application
+  1. Understand how to use the `west` metatool to build an application
-* Learn the process of downloading a compiled binary from the Kasm build environment used in this training
+  2. Learn the process of downloading a compiled binary from the Kasm build environment used in this training
-* Know how to use Nordic's graphical programmer and serial terminal tools
+  3. Know how to use Nordic's graphical programmer and serial terminal tools

-### Time Estimate

-* This section will take 15 minutes
+* **Time Estimate:** 15 minutes

 ## Workflow